nubenetes/awesome-kubernetes/docs/grafana.md

 - [github.com/kubevirt/monitoring](https://github.com/kubevirt/monitoring) KubeVirt monitoring dashboards.
 This repository collects Grafana dashboards for KubeVirt and Prometheus runbooks for alerts shipped with the KubeVirt stack.
 - [medium.com/@dotdc: A set of modern Grafana dashboards for Kubernetes 🌟](https://medium.com/@dotdc/a-set-of-modern-grafana-dashboards-for-kubernetes-4b989c72a4b2) In this article, I will present a set of modern Grafana dashboards I made for Kubernetes, explain why I decided to create them and how they work.
 - [grafana.com: Grafana dashboards: A complete guide to all the different types you can build](https://grafana.com/blog/2022/06/06/grafana-dashboards-a-complete-guide-to-all-the-different-types-you-can-build/)
+- [blog.bespinian.io: Creating Grafana Dashboards for Node.js Apps on Kubernetes](https://blog.bespinian.io/posts/creating-grafana-dashboards-for-nodejs-on-kubernetes/) While Grafana and Prometheus are relatively easy to understand, creating useful dashboards requires familiarity with PromQL and Prometheus’ data model.
+In this article, you'll learn how to create a dashboard for a Node.js app deployed on Kubernetes.
+- [medium.com/how-tos: How To Provisioning Dashboards In Grafana via Kubernetes](https://medium.com/how-tos/how-to-provisioning-dashboards-in-grafana-via-kubernetes-5d261508658d) Create a nice Dashboard that matches your needs

 Monitored Component|Collector|Dashboard Number|URL
 :------------------|:-------|:---------------|------------